akkanben/reading-notes/301/class-03.md

   - Allows you to spread out an array into the arguments of a function.
   - Concatenate two arrays or copy an array's contents.
   - Combining objects.
-  - Splitting strings into individual charactors as elements of an array.
+  - Splitting strings into individual characters as elements of an array.
 3. Give an example of using the spread operator to combine two arrays.
 ```javascript
 const alpha = ['a', 'b', 'c'];